-- 2.4 We received the interim CIP documents in December 2018, and the final CIP version with 117 projects in February 2019.
-This document outlined the projects' objectives, specifications and included high-level (Level 1 and 2) cost estimates for all 117 projects.
-Later in 2019, project details for a 118th project were shared for inclusion in the CIP, and baseline costings for four others changed marginally. - 2.5 On request, Dublin Airport also shared the following data for each project, including: - Detailed project specifications; - Engineering drawings; and - Level 3 cost estimates. - 2.6 Additional information was provided through a questions & answers (Q&A) process between Steer and Dublin Airport. - 2.7 Finally, Steer used benchmarking data as part of our assessment, as and where appropriate.
+- 2.4 We received the interim CIP documents in December 2018, and the final version with 117 projects in February 2019.
+This document outlined the projects' objectives, specifications and included high-level (Level 1 and 2) cost estimates for all 117 projects. - 2.5 On request, Dublin Airport also shared the following data over the course of February and March 2019 for each project, including: - Detailed project specifications; - Engineering drawings; and - Level 3 cost estimates. - 2.6 Additional information was provided through a questions & answers (Q&A) process between Steer and Dublin Airport. - 2.7 Finally, Steer used benchmarking data as part of our assessment, as and where appropriate.